 How the system works

-Usually, you receive the reminder for the following reasons:
+Usually, you receive a reminder for the following reasons:

 One or more documents are about to expire within four months.

 One or more documents are “in process”.
-The reminder will be sent to the student each month until you have updated the status of the document with the expiry date after you get the document.
+The reminder will be sent to you each month until you have updated the status of the document with the expiry date after you get the document.